Orion Telescopes & Binoculars

-Orion Telescopes & Binoculars is an American retail company that sells telescopes, binoculars and accessories online and in-store for astronomy and birdwatching.
-It was founded in 1975 and has corporate offices in Watsonville, California.
-A large proportion of its products are manufactured by the Chinese company Synta for the Orion brand name.
-Orion Telescopes & Binoculars ships its products to the United States and over 20 other countries.
-Orion puts out a semi-quarterly mail-order catalog as well as email catalogs.
-The company is a prominent advertiser in North American astronomy magazines, such as Sky & Telescope and Astronomy.
+Orion Telescopes & Binoculars was an American retail company that sold telescopes, binoculars and accessories online and in-store for astronomy and birdwatching.
+It was founded in 1975 and had corporate offices in Watsonville, California.
+A large proportion of its products were manufactured by the Chinese company Synta for the Orion brand name.
+Orion Telescopes & Binoculars shipped its products to the United States and over 20 other countries.
+Orion put out a semi-quarterly mail-order catalog as well as email catalogs.
+The company was a prominent advertiser in North American astronomy magazines, such as Sky & Telescope and Astronomy.

+In July 2024, Sky and Telescope magazine reported that Optronic Technologies, the owner of Orion Telescopes, had closed their facilities in California and had laid off all of their employees.
+As of July 15, there had been no official announcement from the company, and S&T said they were trying to get more information from their sources.

 History

 In 1975, Orion Telescopes & Binoculars was founded in a garage in Santa Cruz, California by Tim Gieseler, who served as its only president and CEO.

 Between the mid-1990s and 2005, Orion only sold binoculars, telescopes, and accessories under the "Orion" brand.

 In January 2005, Orion was acquired by Imaginova, the U.S. conglomerate founded in 1999 by CNN business anchor Lou Dobbs.
 Orion then began to sell non-Orion brand products, such as Tele Vue eyepieces and even Celestron 8 in and 11 in Schmidt-Cassegrain telescopes.

-In November 2017, Orion was repurchased by its employees, and has remained independent and American-owned ever since.